CyrillKarp/ButtonGenerator/README.md

 This is an online tool for creating buttons for web.
 It works on pure javascript.

-The generator creates a code for the css3 properties: <br>
+The generator creates a code for the css3 properties:
 1. border radius.<br>
 2. horizontal padding.<br>
 3. vertical padding.<br>